Weekly Professional Studies

 - Maths mastery

-- Early years foundation stage additional sessions on 'enabling environments' and 'the role of the adult'
+- Early years foundation stage additional sessions on planning, observing in EYFS, enabling environments and the role of the adult

 What will we provide?

 - An Induction programme

 - A gradual introduction to teaching – observation, small groups and team teaching at first, building to planning and delivering whole lessons.
 A steady increase of teaching across the year.

 - Personal and fully trained school-based training mentor attached to each trainee

 - Appropriate and contrasting experience of two schools

 - A specific focus on phonics and early reading both through training and the opportunity to engage in teaching phonics regularly during the programme in more than one partner school

 - Strong focus on teaching Mathematics, English and Science through links with Surrey Maths Hub, Roehampton University, academic assignments and school visits

 - Opportunities to develop supportive and professional relationships with trainees in other partnership schools

 - Support from an external Support Tutor who visits regularly

 - Subject knowledge support and access to additional twilight training

 - Fully supported, functioning on-line learning platform for exchange of information

 - Access to a range of outstanding primary schools including the lead school, South Farnham

 - Support for each trainee in their ultimate recruitment to a first teaching post, either within the Partnership or outside it